 If you have more time in Stavanger, you can, of course, make these two trips separately.
 However, there is so much more to see and do in this beautiful region.
 If you can save some time (and money) by combining these two trips in one day, it leaves you more time to explore the amazing museums in Stavanger (the Norwegian Canning Museum is a must!) or do some more hiking in the area (we highly recommend Florli 4444).

 Stavanger is a perfect base for hiking and outdoor enthusiasts, so if you love nature, plan at least 3-4 nights in town.
 Here you can find some more ideas for the best things to do in Stavanger.

-Lysefjord cruise and Pulpit Rock hike in one day
+Lysefjord cruise and Preikestolen hike in one day

-At 10AM we took a boat from Skagenkaien right in Stavanger city centre.
-We spent a bit more than two hours on the water sailing deep into the Lysefjord, passing some beautiful islands and idyllically located colourful houses that are so typical for Norway.
+At 10AM we took a boat from Skagenkaien right in Stavanger city center.
+We spent a bit more than two hours on the water sailing deep into the Lysefjord, passing some beautiful islands and idyllically located colorful houses that are so typical for Norway.